MateoProjects/MAI/IML/Teoria/Lazy_learning_w7_revisat.md

 ### Voronoi diagram

-Voronoi diagram is a way of dividing space into a number of regions
+Voronoi diagram is a way of dividing space into a number of regions.

 * The regions are called Voronoi cells.
 * A Voronoi diagram is the computational geometry concept that represents partition of the given space onto regions, with bounds determined by distances to a specified family of objects.